crowdtainer/dapp-web/plugins/woocommerce/README.md

 > It is crutial that the conversion rate is correct for each product: e.g.: in Germany, set the  EUR price equivalent to the USDC amount for each product based on the moment where "getPaidAndDeliver()" method has been called on the smart contract.
 As always, consult a local tax advisor before doing anything.

-> Future work may also include automatically creating the products in WooCommerce based on smart contract data, but this is NOT a feature of the current "MVP".
+> Future work may include automatically creating the products in WooCommerce based on smart contract data, but this is NOT a feature of the current "MVP".

 ### Process Description